joan ganz cooney

 Mrs. Cooney has received numerous awards including a Daytime Emmy for Lifetime Achievement in 1989 and, in 1990, was inducted into the Television Academy Hall of Fame and received the Founders Award from the International Council of the National Academy of Television Arts and Sciences.
 In 1995, President Clinton awarded Mrs. Cooney the Presidential Medal of Freedom, the nation’s highest civilian honor, and in 1998, she was inducted into the National Women’s Hall of Fame.
 Mrs. Cooney was honored with the Annenberg Public Policy Center’s award for Distinguished Contribution to Children and Television, noting Sesame Street as being “the quintessential children’s educational program” and most recently, she was honored with the National Endowment for the Humanities Award by President George W. Bush.

-Mrs. Cooney is married to New York businessman Peter G. Peterson, former U.S. Secretary of Commerce.
+Mrs. Cooney was married for many years to the late New York businessman Peter G. Peterson, former U.S. Secretary of Commerce.
 She has five stepchildren, and presently, nine grandchildren.